-Filing a wrongful death claim will not bring a loved one back, nor will any amount of a monetary award truly compensate for the loss of a loved one.
-However, a settlement can help ease the financial burden of a family who has lost a loved one, particularly when negligent or deliberate behavior caused the loved one’s death.
+Filing a wrongful death claim will not bring a loved one back, nor will any amount of a monetary award truly compensate you for your loss.
+However, a settlement can help ease the financial burden of a family.
+This is particularly true when negligent or deliberate behavior is the cause of the accident.
 Anyone who is dealing with this type of loss and believes they may have a civil claim should consider contacting a Chicago wrongful death lawyer to discuss the particulars of their case and determine their options.

 Free Wrongful Death Case Consultation

-No amount of money can properly compensate a family that lost a loved one due to negligence or recklessness but these family members deserve the relief provided for by local and state laws.
-After an accident, many families choose to speak with an injury lawyer to learn whether they have a case and whether they might be entitled to financial compensation.
+No amount of money can properly compensate an accident victim's family after a fatality due to negligence or recklessness.
+However, these family members deserve financial relief that is available under local and state laws.
+After an accident, many families choose to speak with an wrongful death attorney in Chicago to learn whether they have a case.

-The type of accident can affect what means of recovery are available to a family and when those claims must be pursued.
-For these reasons, it is a good idea to seek legal counsel as soon as possible after a loved one is killed.
+The type of accident can affect what means of recovery are available to a family and how soon those claims must be pursued.
+For these reasons, it is a good idea to seek legal counsel as soon as possible after a fatality.

-The lawyers at Abels & Annes, P.C. believe that the family members of those killed by negligence deserve to have a skilled advocate on their side.
-We provide our experience to all of our clients to enable them to obtain a maximum possible award.
-With our legal team on your side, you have the advantage.
-Call us today at (312) 924-7575 or toll free at (855) LAW-CHICAGO and let us provide you with a free telephone consultation regarding your case.
-There is no obligation on your part for taking advantage of the consultation and if we represent you in your case, we will never charge a fee unless we make a recovery on your behalf.
-Do not let your family suffer after an accident claims the life of your loved one.
+The Chicago personal injury lawyers at Abels & Annes, P.C. believe that the family members of those killed by negligence deserve to have a skilled advocate on their side.
+We provide our experience to all of our clients to try to obtain the maximum possible award.
+Call us today at (312) 924-7575 or toll free at (855) LAW-CHICAGO and let us provide you with a free consultation.
+There is no obligation on your part for taking advantage of the consultation.
+Further, if we take your case, we will never charge a fee unless a financial recovery is made on your behalf.
+Do not let your family continue to suffer after a deadly accident.
 Call us today and let us help you.

-If you believe a negligent party may have caused a wrongful death of a family member in the Chicago area, request a Free Wrongful Death Case Consultation or call (312) 924-7575 to speak with a wrongful death lawyer now.
+If you believe a negligent party may have caused a wrongful death of a family member in the Chicago area, Contact us for a Free Wrongful Death Case Consultation or call (312) 924-7575 to speak with a wrongful death lawyer in Chicago.